Argentine F2 Temporada Race

 - Brabham BT23C [5-2] (Jochen Rindt): New to Winkelmann Racing for Jochen Rindt to race in F2 in 1968, winning four of his first seven races.
 Driven by Vic Elford at at Monza in June and crashed.
 The car was rebuilt on a new chassis and Rindt won two more races later that year.
 To Ecurie Ecosse and raced by Graham Birrell in F2 in 1969.
 Ecurie Ecosse and Birrell had a BT30 for 1970 but the BT23C was raced in a libre at Ingliston in May when it was crashed.
 Sold in July to Stanley Robinson who fitted the engine, gearbox and suspension to the Unipower GT Group 6 car he raced with John Blanckley.
 The BT23C chassis was repaired some time around 1972 and sold to Joe Applegarth (Houghton-le-Spring, County Durham) who built it up using parts from BT23C/16 and fitted a pushrod Ford engine for Monoposto racing.
 Raced by Applegarth from 1973 until the end of 1977, competing in around 130 events, and then retained after Applegarth retired.
 Sold by him to Joe Willenpart (Scheibbs, Austria) in 2010.

 - Tecno 68/F2 [T00 306] (Jo Siffert): New at the December 1968 Argentine Temporada as a works car for Jo Siffert but likely to have been the "brand new" spare car available for Clay Regazzoni at Vallelunga in October.
 Then a works entry for François Cévert in F2 in 1969, winning at Reims in June.
 Entered by Jolly Club for Giancarlo Gagliardi at two F2 races early in 1970 and then to Hervé Bayard for hillclimbs later in 1970.
-Bayard's car was described as "ex-Regazzoni" and a 1969 car but identified by later owner Fred Marquet as chassis T00 306.
+Bayard's car was described as "ex-Regazzoni" and a 1969 car, but identified by later owner Fred Marquet as chassis T00 306.
 Used in the 1971 French hillclimb series by Bayard with 1600cc FVA and 1800cc FVC engines.
 Then to Daniel Gache for 1972 and raced in the 1600cc G9 class.
 Unknown after the end of 1972 until acquired by Marquet from a M. Rabanel (Toulon, France) in 1987.
 Retained by Marquet in 2009.

 - Lotus 48 [R1] (Jackie Oliver): Noted as the chassis number of Watson's Lotus 48 by Race Report at Thruxton 1969 and L'Amie's at Vallelunga 1969.

 - Brabham BT23C (Jorge Cupeiro): New to Jorge Cupeiro to be used in the F2 Argentine Temporada in December 1968.
 Sold to Xavier Perrot (Zürich, Switzerland) for 1969 and raced in the Swiss championship and in selected F2 races as a Squadra Tartaruga entry.
 To Kurt Buess (Gelterkinden) for 1970 and raced in hillclimbs in Switerland and France.
 Note that this is not the car bearing the identity 'BT23C/17' that was imported into New Zealand by Baron Robertson in 1970.
 Buess was last seen racing this car at Neubiberg 25 Oct 1970.
 Subsequent history unknown but quite possibly the "BT23C" raced by Heinz Schulthess (Corcelles) at the Gurnigel hill climb in Switzerland in September 1971.
+Schulthess kept the car for some time, eventually selling it to an unknown Swiss owner.
+It was acquired by Hans Peter in 2018, and started restoration.

 - Brabham BT23C (Juan Manuel Bordeu): New to Frank Williams Racing Cars intended for Juan Manuel Bordeu to race in the F2 Argentine Temporada in December 1968.
 Retained by Williams for 1969 and raced for him by Piers Courage until his new BT30 was delivered.
 Earlier suggestions that this car was used by Gagliardi and Marcello Gallo in F3 in 1969 do not now appear to be correct.
 Sold to Alistair Walker and entered by him for Jacky Ickx to race late 1969, for Walker himself at Thruxton early 1970 and then in the Japanese GP at Fuji in May.
 Sold to Walter Kinnear (Gilford, County Down, Northern Ireland), fitted with a 1600cc Ford twin cam and raced by him in Irish libre racing from September 1970 to the end of the 1972 season.
 To John Blades (Whitley Bay, Northumberland) in part-exchange for Blades' Lotus 69 and advertised for sale by Blades in 1973.
 Sold to Joe Applegarth (Houghton-le-Spring, County Durham) who used parts from this car on his Monoposto Formula BT23C/5.